Rahjael/TexTile.js/README.md

 Live testing (App is currently in Italian only, sorry):

-:warning::warning::warning:The program has been tested only with Firefox:warning::warning::warning:
+:warning::warning::warning:Known issues:warning::warning::warning: :
+The program has been tested with both Firefox and Chrome.
+I like the former better, but apparently there is a bug in how Firefox converts html to pdf, and this messes up the printing function when the output cannot fit in one page.
+Chrome seems to work perfectly instead.

 Temporary link (updated 20/03/2021): http://adrianotesting.000webhostapp.com/textilejs/